Hassle Free HR – “At Risk / Highly At Risk” Employees

 - Home working (if possible for their role).

-In the event of a “local lockdown”, or another national lockdown, we would recommend the following:
+In the event of a “local lockdown” via the Three Tier System, or another national lockdown, we would recommend the following:

-- Allowing the employee to utilise their annual leave if they are anxious about travelling or working around multiple people.
+- Using Annual Leave; allowing the employee to utilise their annual leave if they are anxious about travelling or working around multiple people.
 The employee may choose to use a full week’s holiday, or a combination of holiday and unpaid leave e.g. 3 days holiday, 2 days unpaid leave.

-- Agreeing to the employee remaining away from the workplace on altered pay.
-Understandably many employees who are classed as “At Risk” or “Highly At Risk” will want to remain at home when local Coronavirus levels are high.
+- Temporary Variation to Working Time and Pay; agreeing to the employee remaining away from the workplace on altered pay.
+Understandably many employees who are classed as “At Risk” or “Highly At Risk” may want to remain at home when local Coronavirus levels are high.
 If this is the case, you can agree to the employee remaining at home and you could temporarily alter their pay to a specified amount.
 Many employers are agreeing to pay employees the equivalent of SSP, although the amount you decide is up to you.
 It is essential that the employee consents to this temporary alteration of pay, and that their agreement is confirmed in writing.
 If it is not agreed to, or confirmed in writing, you could expose yourself to a potential breach of contract / unlawful deduction from wages claim because employee pay is contractual.
-The agreement should confirm the rate of pay will return to normal as soon as the employee is able to return to work.
+The agreement should the reduced rate of pay is temporary and also confirm that the rate of pay will return to normal as soon as the employee is able to return to work.

-- Unpaid leave.
-If an employee does not want to remain at work during this time, and you’re unable to accommodate any of the above suggestions, the employee could withdraw from the workplace and take a period of unpaid leave.
-Again, this should be confirmed in writing to clearly show the unpaid leave was a mutual decision and not something forced on the employee.
+- Taking Unpaid Leave; If an employee does not want to remain at work during this time, and you’re unable to accommodate any of the above suggestions, the employee could take a period of unpaid leave.
+Again, this should be confirmed in writing to clearly show the unpaid leave was a mutual decision and not something forced upon the employee.

-During the first national lockdown when “Highly At Risk” employees were advised to shield, they were entitled to receive Statutory Sick Pay (SSP).
-This may be reintroduced if shielding advice is reintroduced, although this is yet to be confirmed.
-If / when this happens we will advise you adn update this webpage as soon as possible.
-Previously SSP was not available for “At Risk” employees unless they were provided with a Fit Note by their GP or they were required to comply with the official self-isolation guidance.
+During the first national lockdown when “Highly At Risk” employees were advised to shield, they were entitled to receive Statutory Sick Pay (SSP) however previously SSP was not available for “At Risk” employees unless they were provided with a Fit Note by their GP or they were required to comply with the official self-isolation guidance.

 Equality Act 2010